yuyehara/GEOG489/lectures/week8_project_advice.md

 ## 8 proposals received.
   - 6/8 of them are suitability modeling
   - 2/8 may be vulnerability/risk assessment
-  - 8/8 have a study area in Hawaii
+  - 8/8's study area is Hawaii

 Common issues